makeabilitylab/physcomp/arduino/rgb-led-fade.md

 We are going to explore and implement two different RGB crossfade approaches.

-1. First, we will use `for` loops to step through dyadic combinations between red, green, and blue LED colors (note: we limit ourselves to powering **two** RGB LEDs simultaneously because powering all three would result in "white").
+1. First, we will use `for` loops to step through dyadic combinations between red, green, and blue LED colors.
 2. Second, we will use the HSL color space to manipulate **hue**—what colloquially we refer to as *color*—and then convert this to the RGB color space for our `analogWrite` calls.
 This approach is cleaner and less convoluted but requires using a [separate library](https://github.com/ratkins/RGBConverter) for the HSL-to-RGB conversion.

 ### Crossfading in the RGB color space